ECU Celebrates 13th Annual Green Holiday

 Please call the Health Science Campus Facilities Service Center if you have any questions: 252-744-2251

-- Turning off copiers, computers, lights and anything else you see
+- Turn off copiers, computers, lights, and anything else you see

-- Shutting down non-essential lab equipment, close fume hoods, etc.
+- Shut down non-essential lab equipment, close fume hoods, etc.

-- Unplugging all non-essential electronics including coffee pots, chargers, microwaves, printers, copiers, computers, radios, etc.
+- Unplug all non-essential electronics including coffee pots, chargers, microwaves, printers, copiers, computers, radios, etc.

 - Donation to a conservation organization in the recipient’s name